Some life insurance products like whole life insurance also double up as an investment tool. This is where things can become more complex.

 Universal life insurance cash value doesn’t grow at a guaranteed rate

-In the case of whole life insurance, the cash value grows at a guaranteed rate set by the insurer.
+In the case of a whole life insurance policy, the cash value grows at a guaranteed rate set by the insurer.
 Also, you don’t get a say in how the cash value is invested.